Frequently Asked Questions

 How is QUUF’s social justice work supported, organized and overseen?

-The QUUF Social Justice Council facilitates and coordinates the social justice activities of the Fellowship.
+The QUUF Social and Environmental Justice Council facilitates and coordinates the social justice activities of the Fellowship.
 It provides members with meaningful opportunities to actively fulfill UU principles in the community and promotes broader awareness of social justice issues.
-The Social Justice Council is made up of a Steering Team that facilitates communication between the Social Justice Council Committees, Action Groups, Special Interest Groups, and Task Forces via scheduled Council meetings and representation at the QUUF Leadership Assembly.
+The Social and Environmental Justice Council is made up of a Steering Team that facilitates communication between the Social and Environmental Justice Council Committees, Action Groups, Special Interest Groups, and Task Forces via scheduled Council meetings and representation at the QUUF Leadership Assembly.
 Our SJC meetings are open to anyone interested.

 Can QUUF support politically relevant social justice issues or candidates?